sottohy/Embryo-Classification/README.md

-# Embryo classification model using Transfer Learning
+# Embryo Classification Model Using Transfer Learning

 ## Classification model for embryo images depending on the presence of blastocysts
 ## Link to the dataset: https://osf.io/3kc2d/